 Whilst there is no dedicated Thai Airways card in Australia, Royal Orchid Plus miles can be earned through a number of schemes that count it as a transfer partner, including:

-- American Express Membership Rewards of both the Gateway and Ascent varieties, including the Platinum Edge, Platinum Charge and Explorer
+- American Express Membership Rewards, including the Platinum Edge, Platinum Charge and Explorer

 - Citi Prestige Visa